Gee Vaucher

-Gee Vaucher (born Carole Vaucher in 1945 in Dagenham, Essex, England) is a visual artist primarily associated with the anarcho-punk band Crass.
+Gee Vaucher (born Carole Vaucher in 1945 in Dagenham, Essex, England) is a British visual artist primarily associated with the anarcho-punk band Crass.
+Her work encompasses collage, photomontage, painting, illustration, photography, sculpture, film and installation.

+Although Vaucher's work for Crass has been central to her public reputation, her artistic practice predates the band and has continued for several decades after its dissolution.
+Art historian Rebecca Binns has situated her work in relation to twentieth- and twenty-first-century avant-garde art, counterculture, feminism, punk design and political protest.

 Biography

-Vaucher met her long-lasting creative partner Penny Rimbaud in the early 1960s when both were attending the South-East Essex Technical College and School of Art.
+Vaucher met her long-time creative partner Penny Rimbaud in the early 1960s when both were attending the South-East Essex Technical College and School of Art.
 The name 'Gee' derives from 'Grout', Rimbaud having responded to something Vaucher was complaining about with 'stop grouting' (rather than 'stop grousing'); "I said, 'you mean grousing'.
 Anyway, the Grout name stuck and everyone started calling me Grout, and then it gradually got shortened to Gee."

 In 1967, inspired by the film Inn of the Sixth Happiness, they set up the anarchist/pacifist open house Dial House in Essex, UK, which has now become firmly established as a 'centre for radical creativity'.

+Vaucher and Rimbaud were also involved in the experimental performance group EXIT during the late 1960s and early 1970s.
+Material from the group, including film of performances in Colchester, was later included in Vaucher's retrospective exhibition at Firstsite.

+During the 1970s Vaucher lived for a period in New York City, where she worked as a political illustrator.
+She also produced the magazine International Anthem, combining political writing with collage, photography and illustration.
+Rebecca Binns has described this period as important in the development of the visual methods Vaucher later employed in her work with Crass.

 In 2016, Vaucher was awarded an honorary doctorate from the University of Essex.

+From November 2016 to February 2017, Firstsite in Colchester presented Gee Vaucher: Introspective, described by the gallery as her first major institutional exhibition in the United Kingdom.
+The exhibition surveyed more than forty years of her practice and included collage, photography, photomontage, painting, sculpture, film, performance, typography, sound and installation.
+It brought together work associated with EXIT, International Anthem, Crass and Vaucher's later independent practice.